mukeshsoni/generate-ui-tests/README.md

 Prerequisites -

 Your html elements (div, p, h1 etc.) will need to have a `data-test-id` attribute, or an `id` attribute.
-You can use [this](https://github.com/mukeshsoni/codemods) codemod to add `data-test-id` attribute to all your html elements inside your jsx.
+You can use [this](https://github.com/mukeshsoni/codemods) codemod, [https://github.com/mukeshsoni/codemods](https://github.com/mukeshsoni/codemods), to add `data-test-id` attribute to all your html elements inside your jsx.
 You can modify all your components inside a folder by pointing `jscodeshift` to a folder.
+The `data-test-id` attribute can be removed in the production build using this babel plugin - [babel-plugin-remove-data-test-id-attribute](https://github.com/mukeshsoni/babel-plugin-remove-data-test-id-attribute).

 Once you have `data-test-id` attribute on every html element, you can wrap the component you want to generate UI tests on in the HOC provided by this component -